 For more information about choosing a dining plan, visit Dining Services.

-Resident students not enrolled in a Winter Session course may request to live in the residence halls if they have a University-related reason to be on campus (such as University employment, research, etc.)
+Undergraduate resident students not enrolled in a Winter Session course may request to live in the residence halls if they have a University-related reason to be on campus (such as University employment, research, etc.) by completing the Winter Session housing application.

-Students living in Christiana Towers and Graduate Student and Family Housing (Conover Apartments or Graduate House) do not need to register for a course to remain in their current residence during Winter Session.
+Students living in Christiana Towers, Executive Apartments and Graduate Student and Family Housing (Conover Apartments or Graduate House) do not need to register for a course, or complete the Winter Session housing application, to remain in their current residence during Winter Session.

 Full information about room change procedures, including information on how to handle mid-year room changes is available on our Room Change page.